Gertrude Stein: Early life

 When Stein was three years old, she and her family moved to Vienna, and then Paris.
 Accompanied by governesses and tutors, the Steins endeavored to imbue their children with the cultured sensibilities of European history and life.
-After a year-long sojourn abroad, they returned to America in 1878, settling in Oakland, California, where her father became director of San Francisco's streetcar lines, the Market Street Railway.
+After a year-long sojourn abroad, they returned to the U.S. in 1878, settling in Oakland, California, where her father became director of San Francisco's streetcar lines, the Market Street Railway.
 Stein attended the First Hebrew Congregation of Oakland's Sabbath school.
 During their residence in Oakland, they lived for four years on a 10-acre lot, experiencing California in ways that Stein would remember throughout her life.
 She would take frequent excursions with her brother Leo, with whom she developed a close relationship.
 Though Stein found formal schooling in Oakland unstimulating, she often immersed herself in the writings of Shakespeare, Wordsworth, Scott, Burns, Smollett, Fielding, and others.

 When Stein was 14 years old, their mother died.
 Three years later, they lost their father, as well.
 Stein's eldest brother, Michael, age 26, then took over the family business holdings, moved his four siblings to San Francisco, where he had become a director of the Market Street Cable Railway Company.
 In 1892, he arranged for Gertrude and their sister, Bertha, to live with their mother's family in Baltimore.

 There, Gertrude lived with her uncle David Bachrach, who, in 1877, had married Fanny Keyser.
 In Baltimore, Stein also got to know Claribel and Etta Cone, who held Saturday evening salons that she would later emulate in Paris.
 The Cones shared an appreciation for art and conversation about it and modeled a domestic division of labor that Stein would replicate in her relationship with Alice B. Toklas.